ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 2. Go to <http://localhost:3000/> to access the Grafana dashboard running on Docker.

-3. Log in to the dashboard with the default user, username: `admin` and password: `admin`
+3. Login to the dashboard with the default user, username: `admin` and password: `admin`

 4. Add Prometheus as a data source with `Browser` access configuration as provided below.